 - Third-Party Collection Agencies.
 We selectively employ a strategy that uses collection agencies.
 Collection agencies receive a contingent fee based on amounts they collect on our behalf.
-Generally, we use these agencies to service specialized account segments for which they can generate more collections than our internal call centers or can do so at a lower cost. - Inactive.
+Generally, we use these agencies to service specialized account segments. - Inactive.
 We strive to use our financial resources judiciously and efficiently by not deploying resources on accounts where the prospects of collection are remote based on a consumer's situation. - No Resale.
 Our policy is to not resell accounts to third parties in the ordinary course of business.

-We expand and build upon the insight developed during our purchase process when developing our account collection strategies for portfolios we have acquired.
+We expand and build upon the insight developed during our purchase process when developing our account collection strategies for portfolios we acquire.
 Our proprietary consumer-level collectability analysis is the primary determinant of whether an account is actively serviced post-purchase.
 The channel identification process is analogous to a decision tree where we first differentiate those consumers who we believe are unable to pay from those who we believe are able to pay.
 Consumers who we believe are financially incapable of making any payments, or are facing extenuating circumstances or hardships that would prevent them from making payments, are excluded from our collection process.
 It is our practice to attempt to contact consumers and assess each consumer's willingness to pay through analytics, phone calls, email and/or letters.
 If the consumer's contact information is unavailable or out of date, the account is routed to our skip tracing process, which includes the use of different skip tracing companies to provide accurate phone numbers and addresses.
 The consumers that engage with us are presented with payment plans that are intended to suit their needs or are sometimes offered discounts on their obligations.
 For the consumers that do not respond to our calls, emails or our letters we must then decide whether to pursue collections through legal action.
 We periodically refine our collection approach to determine the most effective collection strategy to pursue for each account.